 Repeated studies indicate that buyers (in the USA at least) love free shipping.
-Although they know it raises the cost of the item, they still prefer it.
-Not logical (free shipping is not really "free") but there you have it.
+Although they know it raises the cost of an item, they still prefer it.
+It is not logical (free shipping is not really "free") but there you have it.

 Is now the time to think about it?

-Heavy items, those over two pounds.
-If that is all you sell in your shop, then you can just stop reading this right now.
+Bulky, heavy stuff: if all you sell in your shop are items over two pounds that pack up over .5 cu ft., then you can just stop reading this right now.
 This is the time when Etsy's Calculated Shipping shines.
 You are good to go.

-(A caveat: although January's visits are down, my YOY revenue this month is now showing "up 28%".
+(A caveat: my YOY revenue in the first year showed "up 28%".
 With the shipping bundled in there, revenue is inflated.)

 Can a shop really do that?

 I am.
-I have not converted everything (items under two pounds, that is) over to free shipping yet.
+I have converted everything (items under .5 cu ft and under two pounds, that is) over to free shipping.
 (Some sellers call this "shipping included.")